Jhsmit/hdxms-datasets/README.md

  - Conversion of datasets from various formats (e.g., DynamX, HDExaminer) to a standardized format
  - Propagation of standard deviations from replicates to fractional relative uptake values

+A database for open HDX datasets is set up at [HDXMS DataBase](https://github.com/Jhsmit/HDXMS-database)

 ## Example Usage

+### Loading datasets

 ```python {title="Loading a dataset"}